Pains in the Trossachs

 Internet connections were mostly OK on this trip, despite the well-publicised problems in rural UK.
 I managed to send in my Fantasy Cricket team to Danny in Whitehall two hours before the deadline, despite an intermittent signal, an un-navigable database and a phone with a smashed screen.
 My first attempt only had ten players.
 Apart from that small glitch, I thought I did pretty well.
 Later, Ben paid his child minder via electronic banking from a bleak spot five miles from civilisation in the lee of Derrydorach’s sheepfold.
 We have the technology.

 Stood in the lay-by outside Ardlui station – no more than a raised platform with a small shelter and a bike rack – it occurred to us that if the train service had resumed, we would have no way of knowing.
 The station had a total absence of any current train service information, either electronic or personal.
+And there was no wifi out here.
 So Ben posted himself at the entrance ready to leap up the stairs and hold up any train that should decide to arrive on the up-line.

 Then a bus lumbered in to view.
 The driver saw Ben and flashed lights at him in various combinations.
 The bus pulled up in the road at the front of the station.
 Not, of course, in the lay-by where there was a proper bus stop.

 We gathered at the door.
 It didn’t open.
 Ben could see the driver gesticulating and flapping in animated fashion.
 Eventually the door swung open and we were blasted by ‘Edelweiss’ from the PA at a goodly volume.
 He quickly turned it down and pointed to knobs, buttons and dials on his console.

 “I could-nae find the door opener!
 It’s like the Starship Enterprise here!”

 “Best buckle up”, said Ben.
 "I don’t think he’s ever driven a coach before!”